tgs/extractframes/doc/source/invocation.rst

 .. option:: --take-times <BEGIN-END>[,<BEGIN-END>,...]

    After extracting all the frames from the input, take only the frames that fall between BEGIN and END seconds from the start of the video.
-   The video is assumed to be at 29.97 frames per second for this calculation.
+The video is assumed to be at the American standard of approximately 29.97 frames per second for this calculation.
 For example, if you said :samp:`extract.py --take-times 0-15.5 infile.avi out%d.jpg`, then you would get :file:`out0.jpg` through :file:`out464.jpg` (465 frames).
 If you're counting frames, you should know that the American standard frame rate is actually not 29.97 but :math:`30 * \frac{1000}{1001} \approx 29.970029970` frames per second.
 This is only important if you have many thousands of frames.

 .. option:: --stretch-to <FRAMES>, --squish-to <FRAMES>